EPCCed/dirac-docs/docs/tursa-user-guide/sw-environment.md

 ### NVHPC GPU toolchain

+!!! important
+    Compiling with OpenMPI and Fortran using the NVHPC toolchain is not yet supported on Tursa.
+We hope to add this functionality soon.

-To compile on the system for GPU nodes using the GCC toolchain, you would typically load the required modules:
+To compile on the system for GPU nodes using the NVHPC toolchain, you would typically load the required modules:

 ```
 module load gcc/9.3.0